 José Ángel Gutiérrez

-U.S. Army Veteran and founding member of the La Raza Unida and Mexican American Youth Organization (MAYO).
-Political science professor & Director of the Mexican-American Studies Center at the University of Texas
+Founding member of the La Raza Unida Party and Mexican American Youth Organization (MAYO).
+U.S. Army Veteran and Political science professor & Director of the Mexican-American Studies Center at the University of Texas.

 The Microphone Doctors